Bless God My Soul O Lord My God – Hymn Lyric

 return again do they.

-Thy quick’ning spirit thou send’st forth,
+Thy quick’ning thou send’st forth,

 then they created be;